-The meat allergy IgE blood test measures the amount of allergen-specific IgE antibodies in the blood to detect an allergy to meats, including beef, chicken, and pork.
+The Meat Allergy IgE Blood Test measures the IgE antibody levels in the blood to help detect an allergy to various types of meat, such as beef, chicken, and pork.

-An allergy to meat triggers a reaction in an individual's immune system.
-The body views certain substances as toxic and produces IgE antibodies to these contaminants.
-These antibodies cause histamine to be released, which will cause the symptoms of an allergic reaction.
+Consuming certain meats may trigger an individual's immune system response.
+This response is because the body views certain substances as harmful and produces IgE antibodies to combat these invaders.
+Unfortunately, these antibodies cause histamine to be released, resulting in the symptoms associated with an allergic reaction.

 - Itching or hives